Punishing: Gray Raven

 Punishing: Gray Raven (战双帕弥什, lit.
 'Punishing: Double Fight') is a free-to-play action role-playing game developed and published by Kuro Games.
-It was first released in China on December 5, 2019, and a year later on December 4, 2020, in Japan.
-The game was released globally on July 16, 2021.
+It was first released in China on December 5, 2019, in Japan on December 4, 2020, and globally on July 16, 2021.
+The game was released on Microsoft Windows in May 2023 and later distributed through Steam in February 2026.